beProsto/webxr-tutorial/tutorial5.md

 # WebXR Initialization

-## In this episode, after setting everything else up, we're finally going to start doing WebXR.
+## In this article, after setting everything else up, we're finally going to start doing WebXR.

 We have to first know how our webxr game loop looks like:
 1. Init function - Creates a WebGL2 context, checks if starting a VR WebXR session is possible, and if it is, makes the button enabled.